MrGallo/pbd-python/exercises/114-baby-calculator.md

 # Baby Calculator

 Write a calculator program that allows the user to add, subtract, multiply or divide two numbers.
 (This is sometimes called a "four-function" calculator.)

 The program must loop until they enter a zero as the first number.
+Use a `break` statement when that happens.

 ```
 >2 + 3